pi108/sqlalchemy-challenge/README.md

 The standard deviation of the precipitation was 0.46 inches. <br>

 ## The Most Active Station in the dataset:
-The station with the greatest number of observations was station “USC00519281”, which corresponds to “WAIHEE 837.5, HI, US”. <br>
+The station with the greatest number of observations was: <br>
-This station had 2772 rows in the dataset. <br>
+Station “USC00519281”, which corresponds to “WAIHEE 837.5, HI, US”. <br> This station had 2772 rows in the dataset. <br>

 ## The Temperature Observations, for the Most Active Station (“USC00519281”), for the entire period of the dataset (01/01/2010 to 08/23/2017):